TrianePeart/Triane-Portfolio-Backend/README.md

 - `nodemon` - confirm that this is running on port 3333.
 - Visit http://localhost:3333/Intended-Name/ and make sure you see some data in the form of an array of objects.
 - `npm run test` - to run the back-end tests.
-## Resources

-Use the resources below to deploy your application.

 ### Back-end Deployment